-2.2 Going concern
+2,2 Going concern

-The Covid-19 pandemic has had some operational impact on the company, but it has subsequently adapted to the challenges and has seen growth as a result.
-As at the balance sheet date there were still restrictions in place in the UK, but in February 2022 these were all removed by the UK Government.
-The directors continue to consider the implications of any future changes to this position and have put in place business continuity plans that should allow the company to successfully continue in operation.
-At the moment, the directors are of the view that this represents a low risk to the company.
+The Covid-19 pandemic has had some operational impact on the company, but it has subsequently adapted to the challenges and the company has subsequently experienced growth in average daily transaction volumes.
+The directors continue to consider the implications of any future potential risks and have put in place business continuity plans that will allow the company to successfully continue in operation.